mobilizingcs-ops/sysdocs/physical.md

 Physical Servers
 =======

-The CENS server closet currently houses our rack of servers in addition to a second rack used by the ScAI Institute folks.
-Given the right set of barn-doors, our rack is the TRIPPLITE rack furthest to the left.
+The physical servers are transitioning to a new home, and many/most are going away.
+These instructions will be updated when the transition is complete.

 Stack Order
 -----------